 Calling all who are 21 and older!
 Fort Wayne is home to many local breweries that take time to perfect their craft beers.
 Grab a group of friends and head outside for drinks at the picnic tables at Junk Ditch Brewing Company.
 A few other local favorites include Three Rivers Distilling Company, Hop River Brewing Company, and Mad Anthony Brewing Company.
 Follow the Northern Indiana Beer Trail for a list of breweries in and around Fort Wayne.

-Dine in downtown Fort Wayne on The Landing at Asian-inspired Nawa or at The Landing Beer Company.
+Dine in downtown Fort Wayne on The Landing at Asian-inspired Nawa or at GnomeTown Brewing Co. on the Landing.
 There are many other restaurants with outdoor seating options downtown, such as JK O'Donnell's Irish Pub.
 Maybe you are looking to dress up for an evening or enjoy a date night on the town.
 Try Club Soda or Ruth’s Chris Steak House!
-End the night with chocolatey sweets at the famous DeBrand Fine Chocolate, with 4 locations around Fort Wayne.
+End the night with chocolatey sweets at the famous DeBrand Fine Chocolate, with multiple locations around Fort Wayne.